 Want to make the most of your sit-stand desk?
 Go electric!

-It’s simple: manual desks are too cumbersome to operate, and before you know it, your fabulous “sit-stand” desk will find its permanent position as a sitting desk, and you’ll find yourself sitting just as much as you were before your new desk.
+It’s simple: manual desks are too cumbersome to operate.
+Before you know it, your fabulous “sit-stand” desk will find its permanent position as a sitting desk.
+As for you?
+You’ll find yourself sitting just as much as you were before your new desk.

 We’ve gone into greater detail about the different between an electric and manual standing desk – you can catch up on that blog post here.

 The bottom line, though, is that a manual desk takes too long to shift between sitting and standing, and with your computer and various desk accessories, is also pretty heavy and therefore tiresome to adjust!